terencechain/consensus-specs/specs/_features/epbs/design.md

 There are two ways to import PTC attestations.
 CL blocks contain aggregates, called `PayloadAttestation` in the spec.
 And committee members broadcast unaggregated `PayloadAttestationMessage`s.
 The latter are only imported over the wire for the current slot, and the former are only imported on blocks for the previous slot.

-TODO: These import are current broken in the specs in that they only allow a PTC member of the current slot to vote for a beacon block of the current slot, that is, if their head was a previous beacon block, their vote will be disregarded completely and they will be penalized.

 ## Forkchoice changes

 There are significant design decisions to make due to the fact that a slot can have 3 different statuses: